-2.2 Manufacturing Readiness Levels Defined
+2.2 MRLs Defined

 Although the MRLs are numbered, the numbers represent a target used to focus the team on the potential risks associated with reaching program goals.
 Using numbers is simply a convenient designation.
-The numbers are a non-linear10 ordinal scale that identifies what the manufacturing maturity should be as a function of where a program is in the acquisition life cycle (as described in Section 3).
-The following descriptive paragraphs provide a short summary of the criteria and metrics for each level.
-Additionally, the MRLs demonstrate risk-management considerations within progressively complex manufacturing environments (i.e., laboratory, production-relevant, production-representative, and pilot line) as described in Section 2.6.
-The full criteria and metrics are detailed in the MRL Criteria Matrix shown in Appendix A and available at DoDMRL.org.
+The numbers are a non-linear3 ordinal scale that identifies what the manufacturing maturity should be as a function of where a program is in the acquisition life cycle (as described in Section 3).
+Additionally, the MRLs demonstrate riskmanagement considerations within progressively complex manufacturing environments (i.e., laboratory, production-relevant, production-representative, and pilot line) as described in Section 2.6.
+The following descriptive paragraphs provide short summaries of the criteria and metrics for each level.
+The full criteria and metrics are detailed in the "MRL Criteria Matrix" shown in Appendix A and available at the DoD MRL website.

-MRL Description 1 1 Basic manufacturing implications identified 2 2 Manufacturing concepts identified 3 Manufacturing proof of concept developed 4 Capability to produce the technology prototype in a laboratory environment 5 Capability to produce prototype components in a production-relevant environment 6 Capability to produce a prototype system or subsystem in a production-relevant env 7 Capability to produce systems, subsystems, or components in a production-representative environment 8 Pilot line capability demonstrated; ready to begin LRIP 9 LRIP demonstrated; capability in-place to begin FRP 10 FRP demonstrated and lean production practices in-place
+MRL Description 1 Basic manufacturing implications identified 2 Manufacturing concepts identified 3 Manufacturing proof of concept developed 4 Capability to produce the technology prototype in a laboratory environment 5 Capability to produce prototype components in a production-relevant environment 6 Capability to produce a prototype system or subsystem in a production-relevant environment 7 Capability to produce systems, subsystems, or components in a production-representative environment 8 Pilot line capability demonstrated; ready to begin LRIP 9 LRIP demonstrated; capability in-place to begin FRP 10 FRP demonstrated and lean manufacturing practices in-place